Disneyland Paris: 2000–2017

+2017–present: Expansions

 On 19 June 2017, the resort's operating company, Euro Disney S.C.A, was acquired by The Walt Disney Company, giving them full control of the resort.
 In December 2018, Natacha Rafalski took over as CEO.
 On 1 September 2017 the resort's second nature resort opened as Les Villages Nature Paris.

+On 26 March 2017, the opening of Star Tours: The Adventures Continue – a new version of Star Tours – marked the start of Disneyland Paris' 25th anniversary.
+On 31 March 2017, forums announced plans for Marvel attractions at Disney Adventure World as well as renovations to the Disneyland Hotel and Disney's Hotel New York in the next ten years.
+On 14 May 2017, to celebrate Disneyland Paris' 25th anniversary, the park welcomed actors from Pirates of the Caribbean: Dead Men Tell No Tales, for the film's European premiere.

-On 27 February 2018, Walt Disney Company CEO Bob Iger announced that company would invest €2 billion into the Disneyland Paris resort.
-The Walt Disney Studios Park will be expanded with three new areas based upon Marvel, Frozen and Star Wars.
-In addition to the three new areas, the expansion includes a new lake, which will be the focal point for entertainment experiences and will also connect each of the new park areas.
-The first phase of the expansion will be completed in 2021.
-In April 2019, the location hosted a Dota 2 esports tournament.
+On 27 February 2018, Walt Disney Company CEO Bob Iger announced that the company would invest €2 billion into the Disneyland Paris resort.
+The Disney Adventure World will be expanded with three new areas between 2021 and 2025, based upon Marvel, Frozen and Star Wars.

 In March 2018, a Disney Parks West regional division was formed with Disneyland Resort in California, Walt Disney World in Florida, and Disneyland Paris under Catherine Powell, outgoing Disneyland Paris president.
 This mirrors the Disney Parks East regional division consisting of Shanghai Disney Resort, Hong Kong Disneyland and Walt Disney Attractions Japan and headed by Michael Colglazier.
-Natacha Rafalski was promoted from chief financial officer to president for Disneyland Paris in December 2018.
-In September 2019, Powell exited her post as president of the Parks West division, with the division dissolving, and Disneyland Paris transferred to Disney Parks International, while the East region reverted to its prior name.
+In September 2019, Powell exited her post as president of the Parks West division, with the division dissolving, and Disneyland Paris transferred to Disney Parks International.

 On 1 June 2019, Disneyland Paris sponsored the Magical Pride Party, an LGBTQ celebration.
 Previous similar events have taken place at the park since 2014, but were not officially sponsored by Disney.